 Within eight months after passing the Comprehensive Examination, a PhD student is expected to assemble a Dissertation Committee.
 The committee meets with the students at least once every twelve months to assess progress toward completion of the PhD.
 For each meeting, the student will provide a short written report and an oral presentation to summarize the accomplishments since the previous meeting and outline the plan for the remainder of the dissertation work.
 The committee helps to ensure that the student's dissertation work is on the right track, the stated goals are realistic, and the student has access to the required knowledge and tools to complete the work.

-The Dissertation Committee consists of five members: The primary dissertation advisor, two additional Department faculty members who work in the same major research area (one theorist and one experimentalist), one Department faculty member working in a different area, and member from outside the Department.
+The Dissertation Committee consists of at least four members: The primary dissertation advisor, two additional Department graduate faculty members, and a member from outside the Department.
 The outside member could be from a different science-related department within the University of Pittsburgh or from a different institution (in the latter case, prior approval of the proposal individual is required).
+The committee must include at least one member who is a theorist and another member who is an experimentalist.

 F. Dissertation and Defense